muammar/hid-apple-4.00/README.md

 The fixed touchpad driver is here - https://github.com/SicVolo/bcm5974-4.00

-It also works if you are using Debian running a 4.0.0 kernel.
+It also works if you are using Debian running 4.X.X kernels.

+*Note*: when applying this patch, `command` and `option` keys are swapped.

 Installation
 ---------------------